Topics on this page:

 Read the law: Prince George’s County Code, Subtitle 13 §13-122

 The following requirements apply to the occupancy or lease of any dwelling unit.

-All required sinks, bathtubs, toilets, etc., must be properly connected either to a public water and sewer system or to an approved private water and sewer system, and except for toilets, must be supplied with hot and cold running water.
+All required sinks, bathtubs, toilets, etc., must be properly connected either to a public water and sewer system or to an approved private water and sewer system.
+Kitchen sinks, lavatories, laundry facilities, bathtubs and showers must be supplied with hot and cold running water.